UQ-PAC/BASIL/docs/usage.md

 ## Lifting a single binary

-Many lifted examples are provided in the [tests directory][tests].
+Many lifted examples are provided in the [tests directory][tests], instructions are given [here](development/readme.md) as to how to add new tests.
-These instructions are for if you want to use the BASIL tool with new binary files.
+The instructions instructions are for if you want to use the BASIL tool with new binary files.

 BASIL takes as input:
 - a .gts file, containing the ddisasm CFG and the ASLp semantics,